IsaacRudnick/SPARCC-Platform/docs/ExampleSetupWalkthrough.md

 # Declare port that Arduino is connected to
 PORT: str = "COM9"

-# Initialize Stepper that we connected to pins TODO: ???
 # The 0 represents its index in the Steppers.h file, NOT ITS PINS
 MyStepper = Stepper(0, StepperDirection.NORMAL)